 Every one of us is guilty of being glued to our phones while answering a child's question or when we are supposed to be spending time with her.

-- It takes a while to be free of this addictive habit, but in the end, it is completely worth it when we see that extra big grin on their faces when they have your 100% attention
+- It takes a while to be free of this addictive habit, but in the end, it is totally worth it when we see that extra big grin on their faces when they have your 100% attention

 - So put the phone aside, make eye contact and listen when your child speaks to you